-There’s nothing more irresistible than melted gooey cheese, especially in this grilled flatbread that celebrates the end of summer!
+There’s nothing more irresistible than melted gooey cheese, especially in this Grilled Naan Flatbread with Grapes, Onion Jam and Prosciutto with Double-Crème Cheese that celebrates summer!
 This post is brought to you by Castello cheese.

 Our car broke through the cluster of traffic, turning onto the winding road that dipped and rose with each curve of the hills, and the familiar site greeted my eyes — content cows, grazing under the warm (and thankfully not scorching hot) sun, the ponies and horses playing games with one another in their paddocks, and rows upon obedient rows of grapes.
 I was in wine country this weekend, and I always marvel how this scene never grows old.
 Where I live in my part of the Bay Area, it’s really not too different, except for the vineyards, of course, but there’s something more nonplussed in how even the chickens strut.
 Everything and everyone seems to take a step back and relax a bit.

 I thought to the last time I was in wine country, when I had immersed myself in cheese and wine with Castello cheese.
 It was a day not too unlike today — we had just emerged from a hot spell and everyone seemed to be enjoying the perfect weather outdoors.
 The breeze running through the vineyards was that calm, whispering kind, and the sun felt more like a hug than a scold.
 I came away from that visit so taken by the flavors I had explored and shared a salad with you, but I realize that I didn’t tell you enough about the flavors that inspired me.